maher000/sanisette/Readme.md

 1. Add clustering for markers on the map to improve performance and readability when zoomed out.
 2. Improve loading sanisettes on the map
+3. improve navigation between screens
-3. Implement offline support for viewing public toilet data.
+4. Implement offline support for viewing public toilet data.
-4. Add more unit tests
+5. Add more unit tests

 ## Contributions